SciML/ModelingToolkit.jl/docs/src/basics/Events.md

 * If `condition` is some symbolic expression, then the affect is applied,
   if it evaluates to `true`.
 Care has to be taken by providing `tstops` to `solve`.

-There are also two special discrete Callback structures exploiting this more general mechanism behind the scenes. `ModelingToolkit.SymbolicPeriodicCallback` provides just an alternative syntax for periodic events, while `ModelingToolkit.SymbolicIterativeCallback` is similar to `DiffEqCallbacks.IterativeCallback`:
+There are also three special discrete Callback structures exploiting this more general mechanism behind the scenes. `ModelingToolkit.SymbolicPeriodicCallback` and `ModelingToolkit.SymbolicPresetTimeCallback` just provide an alternative syntax for periodic and timed events respectively, while `ModelingToolkit.SymbolicIterativeCallback` is similar to `DiffEqCallbacks.IterativeCallback`:
 A `time_choice` function can be provided to iteratively determine time steps for events without having to deal with `tstops`.